Thriving over the Long Haul this Fall

 Photo by: Jakob Owens on Unsplash

-Even in unprecedented times like this, thriving is possible.
+Even during times of change and uncertainty, thriving is possible.
 A thriving mindset can direct and motivate even amidst instability.
 To thrive is to grow in authenticity, with and for others, and for a greater purpose.
-Foundational to thriving is being adaptive and having a good fit with one’s environment in order to live out of one’s strengths and grow in one’s passions while contributing beyond the self.
+Thriving involves being adaptive and having a good fit with one’s environment in order to live out of one’s strengths and grow in one’s passions while contributing beyond the self.

-Recognizing the need to be adaptive, knowing how to be flexible, and optimizing one’s environment—whether at home or online—could not be timelier.
-Right?
-Consequently, over the course of several blogs, I am going to unpack the idea of thriving, and share tips and pointers on how to thrive through COVID-19 based on psychological science and various spiritual traditions.
-Given the novelty, constant change, and upheaval of 2020, we will focus on how to approach the known elements of thriving, but in new ways.
+Recognizing the need to be adaptive, knowing how to be flexible, and optimizing one’s environment—whether at home, work, our communities, or online—could not be timelier.
+I’m going to unpack the idea of thriving, and share tips and pointers on how to thrive based on psychological science and various spiritual traditions.
 Here’s an overview of the basics.

 Growth

-At the heart of thriving is growth and change.
-In such volatile and tenuous times, we need to hold onto the importance of growth, but also recognize that it may not occur at the same pace or manner that we might be used to in a more normal season.
-Although thriving congers up images of vigorous growth, these days, think about maintaining vitality through “good enough” growth.
-Realign your expectations for yourselves and those around you.
-Encourage growth or mastery in small and realistic ways.
-This might occur by learning a new online platform for school or work, cooking something new (or cooking something at all!), coordinating a weekly check-in on Zoom with a group of friends, or practicing a new hobby or skill while still social distancing.
+Thriving involves growth and change.
+During volatile and tenuous times, we need to hold onto the importance of growth, but also recognize that it may not occur at the same pace or in the same manner we are used to.
+Although thriving in young people evokes images of vigorous growth, think about maintaining vitality through “good enough” growth.
+During turbulent times we might need to realign our expectations for ourselves and those around us.
+We can encourage growth or mastery in small and realistic ways.
+This might occur by learning something new for school or work, cooking something new (or cooking something at all!), developing a new group of friends, or practicing a new hobby or skill.
+While some become more purposeful during times of difficulty, most of us need to slow things down a bit as we assess new directions.

 As an illustration, think of how much easier riding a bike is when you have momentum going forward.
+You might need to slow down when you go over potholes.
 Human beings are similar—a sense of movement or progress is satisfying.
 No one likes to feel stagnant.
-Finding momentum is a challenge in a world that is, on the one hand, constantly changing and unpredictable, and, on the other, is never changing as we continue to live in the confines of our homes.
+Finding momentum can be challenging during times that are constantly changing and unpredictable, but we want to avoid those potholes!

 Growth Tip: